cu-mkp/research-teaching-companion/content/resources/student-projects/_index.md

     -   PowerPoint presentation [[PDF](/documents/student-projects/SP19_ARGroup-Presentation.pdf)] [[PPTX](/documents/student-projects/SP19_ARGroup-Presentation.pptx)]

 ## GU4962: _Making and Knowing in Early Modern Europe: Hands-On History_ (2021-)
 In *Making and Knowing in Early Modern Europe: Hands-On History*, undergrad and grad students explore *Secrets of Craft and Nature*, carry out hands-on lessons, and develop a project that engages with hands-on activities, materials, techniques, and any number of other themes.

-These exploratory and experimental projects serve as companion pieces to *Secrets of Craft and Nature* or mark out alternative paths into the edition.
-Their projects range from humorous to scholarly, pedagogical, and public facing, and we hope they will be consulted by instructors and students for inspiration and as an invitation to the many pathways into and through Ms. Fr.
+Their exploratory and experimental projects serve as companion pieces to *Secrets of Craft and Nature* or mark out alternative pathways into the edition.
+Projects range from humorous to scholarly, pedagogical, and public facing.
+Instructors and students can find in them inspiration and pathways by which to explore Ms. Fr.
 640 and its digital edition.

 ### Summer 2021 Final Student Projects (2021-07-08) [[Syllabus](https://docs.google.com/document/d/e/2PACX-1vTdDTbjg3Wo-03RCA7KtszFF-nVyY0ECotExiQK8SnNpBQ_zNC0tBv9f_RUCujxGlTkdFTZiGicbVKO/pub)]